MicrosoftDocs/PowerShell-Docs/gallery/psget/module/PreReleaseModule.md

 ---

 # Prerelease Module Versions
 Starting with version 1.5.0, PowerShellGet and the PowerShell Gallery provide support for tagging versions greater than 1.0.0 as a prerelease.
 The goal of these features is to provide greater support for [SemVer v1.0.0](http://semver.org/spec/v1.0.0.html) versioning convention without breaking backwards compatibility with PowerShell versions 3 and above, or existing versions of PowerShellGet.
 This topic focuses on the module-specific features.
-The equivalent features for scripts are in the [Prerelease Script Versions](../script/PrereleaseScript) topic.
+The equivalent features for scripts are in the [Prerelease Versions of Scripts](../script/PrereleaseScript) topic.
 Using these features, publishers can identify a module or script as version 2.5.0-alpha, and later release a production-ready version 2.5.0 that supersedes the prerelease version.

 At a high level, the prerelease module features include: